Sean-w94/atmos/article/article.md

 `Object.observe` was fundamental to model management.

 Using `Object.observe` meant that we could store data in a plain JavaScript object and react to changes in that object.
-This drove the data flow: when a vote for an item came into the server, the appropriate observed object was modified.
+This drove the data flow: when a vote for an item came into the server, the relevant corresponding object was modified.
 When the object was changed, the change was both broadcast to all open sockets and persisted to disk.

 ### Backend platform